mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

    gitlab_rails['auto_migrate'] = false
    ```

+1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the first Omnibus node you configured and add or replace
+   the file of the same name on this server.
+If this is the first Omnibus node you are configuring then you can skip this step.

 1. [Reconfigure Omnibus GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.

 1. Go through the steps again for all the other Consul nodes, and
    make sure you set up the correct IPs.